TL;DR

 Common mistakes

-- Sending the same invite to all 30 creators — one merge field fix takes 10 minutes and triples reply rate.
+- Sending the same invite to all 30 creators.
+One merge-field fix takes 10 minutes per creator and is the single biggest lever on reply rate.

-- Hiding the commission until they apply — top affiliates have 50 programs to choose from and will not click through to find out.
+- Hiding the commission until they apply.
+Top affiliates have dozens of programs to choose from and will not click through to find out the rate.

-- No forbidden-tactics list — one affiliate bidding on your brand name in Google Ads can burn 15% of your ad budget overnight.
+- No forbidden-tactics list.
+One affiliate bidding on your brand name in Google Ads can quietly inflate your own ad costs and steal credit for traffic that was already yours.

-- Net-60 or net-90 payouts — top creators will not promote programs that pay slower than their bills.
+- Net-60 or net-90 payouts.
+Top creators will not promote programs that pay slower than their bills; monthly net-30 is the floor.

-- Zero swipe file — affiliates who have to write their own content from scratch never get to post one.
+- Zero swipe file.
+Affiliates who have to write their own content from scratch usually never post once.

 FAQ

-- Recurring or flat commission?: Recurring (12-24 months) for subscription products, flat for one-time.
-Lifetime recurring sounds generous but breaks unit economics past month 18.
+- Recurring or flat commission?: Recurring (12-24 months) for subscription products, flat for one-time purchases.
+Lifetime recurring sounds generous but erodes unit economics past roughly month 18, since you keep paying out long after acquisition cost is recovered.

-- What is a fair commission rate?: 20-30% for SaaS, 30-50% for digital products with high margin, 8-15% for physical goods.
-Higher than the category average is the cheapest acquisition lever you have for the first 20 affiliates.
+- What is a fair commission rate?: As of 2026, 20-30% recurring is the SaaS benchmark across the major affiliate platforms; 30-50% suits high-margin digital products, 8-15% physical goods.
+Paying slightly above your category average is the cheapest acquisition lever you have for the first 20 affiliates.

-- Cookie window?: 60 days is the conversion-friendly default.
-30 days reads stingy to creators; 90 days starts to confuse attribution across overlapping campaigns.
+- What cookie window should I set?: 60 days is the conversion-friendly default and sits squarely in the 30-90 day SaaS norm.
+30 days reads stingy to creators; 90 days starts to muddy attribution across overlapping campaigns.

-- What if two affiliates send the same customer?: Last-click wins by default in most tools.
-Document it on the FAQ so no one is surprised.
+- What if two affiliates send the same customer?: Last-click wins by default in Rewardful, FirstPromoter, and most trackers (some let you switch to first-touch).
+Document your rule on the FAQ so no one is surprised by a clawback.

-- Should I pay for content?: Not at launch.
-Pay performance only.
+- Should I pay for content up front?: Not at launch.
+Pay on performance only.
 Move to paid content after you have 5 affiliates earning over $1k/month and you know which creator types convert.

 Related